canwe/blog/_posts/2013-02-23-loading-raphael-js-via-require-js.md

 Anyway, in the same thread, people started providing patches that fix this issue (for time being).
 And in one of the project, I saw the Raphael source code split into different files and converted to CommonJS module pattern.

-I took the liberty to extract only the raphael-js modules and put them together in this Github repo: [https://github.com/vraa/raphael-require][2]
+I took the liberty to extract only the raphael-js modules and put them together in this Github repo:Â [https://github.com/vraa/raphael-require][2]

  [2]: https://github.com/vraa/raphael-require "raphael-js source split into modules so that it can be loaded via require-js"